geotools/geotools/docs/user/library/referencing/crs.rst

   CoordinateReferenceSystem crs = CRS.parseWKT(wkt);

-The different organisations each have slightly different ideas on how some of the names work in the WKT standard.
+The different organizations each have slightly different ideas on how some of the names work in the WKT standard.
 GeoTools does a good job of listing common aliases in order to read WKT generated from a range of tools.